1j01/BuildGraph/Conversions.md

 Files or Folder → `.tar.gz.zip.7z.cab`

-(What if you wanted to package a set of directories seperately?)
+(What if you wanted to package a set of directories separately in batch?)

 ## Extraction / Decompression